balenaltd/handbook/docs/how-we-work/README.md

 ### How to use the Loop

 Jellyfish offers several tools to use within the Loop.
-Please see them in the [Resource Glossary](./resource-glossary/).
+Please see them in the [Contracts Glossary](./contracts-glossary/).